chamidullinr/ml-docker/README.md

-# Machine Learning Docker
+# Docker Images for Machine Learning

-The repository with Docker image definitions.
+The repository with Docker and Docker Compose configs.